dat-ecosystem/dat/docs/api.md

 Returns a [read stream](https://github.com/rvagg/node-levelup#createReadStream) over the most recent version of all rows in the dat store.

+Rows are returned in the format `{key: key, value: value}` where key is by default a string and value is by default a JS object.

 ### Options

 * `start` (defaults to the beginning of the possible keyspace) - key to start iterating from